General Assembly House: Ownership changes and fate

 In late 1858, the ownership of the building transferred to Auckland Province, but with an agreement that Parliament would continue to use it, and it continued to be referred to as the General Assembly House.
 After 1858, some additions were made to the building.
 The system of provincial government was abolished in 1876 and ownership transferred back to the Crown.
 In 1883, the building additions that initially housed Auckland's district (or magistrates) court were made available to the newly established Auckland University College, and laboratories and lecture rooms for the chemistry department were established here.
 The original part of the building remained for use by the Survey and Crown Lands Department.
 Parliament passed the Auckland University College Reserves Act 1885 and that allowed for the main building and the land it was on to also be transferred to the college, which happened in 1890.
 The college used the meeting room of the House of Representatives for general and mathematics lectures.
 The lower story of the original building became the college library and the registrar's office.
 The former Bellamy's (parliamentary refreshment room, i.e. a club where liquor could be purchased) in an adjacent building became the office of the college chairman.
 The college's geology museum was housed in the buildings, as were lecture rooms for classics and a girls' common room.

 The Mayor of Auckland City, James Gunson, held a civic reception in the buildings on 15 November 1917 to mark the historic significance just prior to demolition.
 The buildings were demolished to make way for Anzac Avenue, a new eastern arterial road.
 A year later, Eden Street was renamed Parliament Street.
-A plaque in the reserve adjacent to Anzac Avenue and Parliament Street commemorates the location of the General Assembly House.
+Today, Parliament Reserve, a reserve adjacent to Anzac Avenue and Parliament Street and behind the Auckland High Court, marks the former location of the buildings.
+A plaque unveiled in the reserve in 1956 commemorates the location of the General Assembly House.
+On 24 May 2004, on the 150th anniversary of the first meeting of Parliament, a basalt platform delineating the outline of the original buildings and a second plaque marking the entrance to the buildings were unveiled in the reserve.